Climate-Dynamics/climatedynamics-web/source/dev/sci.rst

 - produce professional figures quickly through the use of templates and automatic argument construction,
 - modify or create new templates easily from your programme.

+The entire project is hosted on `GitHub <https://github.com/sebastian-mutz/fplt/>`_.

 .. seealso::